GSE-CCL/getting-unstuck-web/README.md

 1. Make sure the MongoDB and RabbitMQ servers are running.
 2. Navigate to the repo directory and activate the virtual environment in two terminal windows/tabs.
 3. In the first terminal window, run `flask run`.
-4. In the second terminal window, run `celery -A app.celery worker --pool=solo -l info --loglevel=warning`.
+4. In the second terminal window, run `celery -A app.celery worker --pool=solo -l info`.
 5. Navigate to `http://localhost:5000` in your browser to start using the web app.
 When first setting up the server, go to `http://localhost:5000/setup` to set up the first admin user.